hcso/vaccine_study/README.md

-# Study on association of COVID-19 vaccination with risks of hospitalization and mortality due to cardiovascular and other diseases
+# Association of COVID-19 vaccination with risks of hospitalization and mortality due to cardiovascular and other diseases: A study of the UK Biobank

 # Abstract